Petrichor: Mechanism

-When a raindrop lands on a porous surface, air from the pores forms small bubbles, which float to the surface and release aerosols.
-Such aerosols carry the scent, as well as bacteria and viruses from the soil.
-Raindrops that move slower tend to produce more aerosols; this explains why petrichor is more common after light rains.
-Members of the Actinomycetes, gram-positive bacteria, are responsible for producing these aerosols.
+Preliminary research in 2015 suggests that when a raindrop lands on a porous surface, air from the pores forms small bubbles, which float to the surface and release aerosols.
+Such aerosols might carry the petrichor scent, as well as bacteria and viruses from the soil.
+This primary research report conjectured that raindrops that move slower might produce more aerosols, offering this as an explanation as to why petrichor is more commonly detected after light rains.
+Alongside plants, the Streptomyces genus of gram-positive bacteria, have, in part, been implicated in producing the chemicals that are found in these aerosols.
+With regard to specific chemicals, the human nose is sensitive, for instance, to geosmin, and can detect it at concentrations as low as 0.4 parts per billion.

-The human nose is sensitive to geosmin and can detect it at concentrations as low as 0.4 parts per billion.
-Some scientists believe that humans may appreciate the rain scent because ancestors relied on rainy weather for survival.
-Camels in the desert also rely on petrichor to locate sources of water such as oases.
+In popular reporting, speculation has been offered that camels in the desert may rely on the petrichor scent to locate sources of water, such as oases.
+Popular reporting has also suggested that some scientists believe humans might appreciate the scent of rain because ancestors relied on rainy weather for survival.